A Beginners Guide to Picking a Good Tennis Racket

 The most important piece of tennis gear you need is the racket.
 Take a look at this beginners guide to learn how you can pick a good tennis racket for you.

 Tennis is one of the most popular sports in the world.
-In 2017, approximately 17.6 million people played tennis in the USA alone!
+Approximately 17.6 million people played tennis in the USA alone!

 Each one of those players had to pick up a tennis racket in order to play the game.